JordanMakesMaps/Patch-Based-Image-Classification/README.md

  ### Results

- Although this method is rather simple, surprisingly it's able to acheives nearly the same results as the MDNet for all three experiments.
+ Although this method is rather simple, surprisingly it's able to acheive nearly the same results as the MDNet for all three experiments.

 | MLC Benchmark | Experiment 1  | Experiment 2 | Experiment 3 |
 | :-------------: | :-------------: | :-------------: | :-------------: |